dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

   + Determine the number of dead cells and the dead cell fraction based on the criteria above.
-  + Determine the cell density fraction as defined by the total number of cells (live + dead) divided by the total number of data points.
+  + Determine the cell density fraction as defined by the total number of cells (live + dead) divided by the total number of data points in the image as determined by its size (i.e., 6x5=30).
   + Determine the analytical result of the image based on this table:

     |   | Cell Density Fraction >= 0.4 | Cell Density Fraction < 0.4 |